netpositive-money/netpositive-money.github.io/elm-pages/content/de/partners/index.md

 does, but only manually for donations of at least $1000 (if you do that, please remind them to count your donation for us!).
 Of course, we'd love for them all to accept Bitcoin payments, preferably also through Lightning, best of all anonymously.

+We've actually found a great work-around to make anonymous Lightning Network donations possible: Just use [paywithmoon](https://paywithmoon.com/)!
+It's a browser extension that gives you a one-time use virtual credit card that you can pay for with Lightning.
+For now it only works for US charities and only up to
+$1000, but it works!

-While you're waiting for that, why not throw your filthy fiat at them and show them it would be worth their while to get a shot at your precious Bitcoin?
+If you want deeper Bitcoin/Lightning integration, why not throw your filthy fiat at our partners and show them it would be worth their while to get a shot at your precious Bitcoin?
 Or just contact them and ask if you could lend them a hand in getting it done!

 ## Where is my favorite organisation/my country?